History of New York City (1855–1897): Department stores

 In modern major cities, the department store made a dramatic appearance in the middle of the 19th century and permanently reshaped shopping habits and the definition of service and luxury.
 Similar developments were underway in Paris and London.

 New York became a regional and national destination for upscale shoppers, thanks to its development of the modern department store.
 London and Paris were developing department stores around the same time, and the leaders quickly adopted innovations.
 In 1846, Alexander Turney Stewart established his "Marble Palace" on Broadway, between Chambers and Reade Streets.
 He offered upscale retail merchandise at fixed prices.
 Though it was clad in white marble to look like a Renaissance palazzo, the building's cast iron construction had large plate glass windows that permitted major seasonal displays, especially in the Christmas shopping season.
 Increasingly, the clientele were women from wealthy or upper-middle-class families.

 In 1862, Stewart built a new store on a full city block with eight floors and nineteen departments of dress goods and furnishing materials, carpets, glass and china, toys and sports equipment, ranged around a central glass-covered court.
 His innovations included buying from manufacturers for cash and in large quantities, keeping his markup small and prices low, truthful presentation of merchandise, the one-price policy (so there was no haggling), simple merchandise returns and cash refund policy, selling for cash and not credit, buyers who searched worldwide for quality merchandise, departmentalization, vertical and horizontal integration, volume sales, and free services for customers such as waiting rooms and free delivery of purchases.
 His innovations were quickly copied by other department stores.

 In 1858, Rowland Hussey Macy founded Macy's as a dry goods store.
 Benjamin Altman and Lord & Taylor soon competed with Stewart as New York's earliest department stores.

 By the 1880s New York's retail center had moved uptown, forming a stretch of retail shopping from "Marble Palace" that was called the "Ladies' Mile".
 By 1894 the major stores competed in the Christmas season with elaborate Christmas window displays; in 1895 Macy's featured 13 tableaux, including scenes from Jack and the Beanstalk, Gulliver's Travels and other children's favorites.

 The department store was especially important for women; in middle-class families women took control of the purchasing, and the department stores catered to their tastes.
-Furthermore, ambitious young women from the middle class who wanted a career were welcomed into the clerical ranks, where they developed social skills to work with their upscale customers.Susan Benson, Counter cultures: Saleswomen, managers, and customers in American department stores, 1890-1940 (1987).
+Furthermore, ambitious young women from the middle class who wanted a career were welcomed into the clerical ranks, where they developed social skills to work with their upscale customers.